jina-ai/docs/chapters/my_first_jina_app.md

 curl --request POST -d '{"top_k":10,"mode":"search","data":["computer"]}' -H 'Content-Type: application/json' 'http://0.0.0.0:45678/api/search'
 ```

-ℹ️  To make it easier to read the output, add `| jq | less` to the end to add pretty JSON formatting and paging
+ℹ️  To make it easier to read the output, add `| jq | less` to the end of the command.
+This will add pretty JSON formatting and paging.

 `curl` will output a *lot* of information in JSON format.
 This includes not just the lines you're searching for, but also metadata about the search and the Documents it returns.
-Look for the lines starting with `"matchDoc"` to find the matches.

 After looking through the JSON you should see lines that contain the text of the Document matches: